Why Your DESeq2 Log2 Fold Change Cutoff Of Zero Is Wrong

 Research GuideSTAR vs HISAT2 vs Salmon: Which Aligner Should You Use?

-STAR does full genome alignment.
-HISAT2 uses less memory.
-Salmon skips alignment entirely.
-Here is what each approach actually means for your RNA-seq results and when each one is the right call.
+STAR aligns to the genome, HISAT2 uses less memory, Salmon skips alignment.
+What each approach means for your RNA-seq results and when each is the right call.